AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Test Case/how-to-create-folders-and-features.md

 ---
 id: how-to-create-folders-and-features
-title: How to create Folders and Features
+title: Create Folders and Features
 ---

 ### What is a folder?